 - Amounts paid by State Pharmaceutical Assistance Programs (SPAPs), AIDS Drug Assistance Programs, and the Indian Health Service

-Costs that do not help you reach catastrophic coverage include monthly premiums, the cost of non-covered drugs, the cost of covered drugs from pharmacies outside your plan’s network, and the 63% generic discount.
-During catastrophic coverage, you will pay 5% of the cost for each of your drugs, or $3.40 for generics and $8.50 for brand-name drugs (whichever is greater).
+Costs that do not help you reach catastrophic coverage include monthly premiums, what your plan pays toward drug costs, the cost of non-covered drugs, the cost of covered drugs from pharmacies outside your plan’s network, and the 75% generic discount.
+During catastrophic coverage, you will pay 5% of the cost for each of your drugs, or $3.70 for generics and $9.20 for brand-name drugs (whichever is greater).

 Your Part D plan should keep track of how much money you have spent out of pocket for covered drugs and your progression through coverage periods—and this information should appear in your monthly statements.